 P2539 Engine Trouble Code

-Meaning of P2539 engine trouble code is : When the check engine light comes P2539 code on the first you should check is the gas cap.
+Meaning of P2539 engine trouble code is a kind of powertrain trouble code and when the check engine light comes P2539 code on the first you should check is the gas cap.
 Pull over, retighten it, and take a look at the cap to see if it has any cracks in it.
 Continue driving and see if the check engine light turns off.
 Alternately, you can purchase a gas cap for about $3 at an auto parts store.
 All you need to do is take the old one off and screw on the new one.
 If you've already made it to the store, you might as well just replace it.
 While not car-threatening, it's good to take care of this right away to improve gas mileage.